microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 We also agree that JSON is the modern lingua franca of the web and services.
 We therefore begin with the following requirements:

-1. JSON must can efficiently and losslessly be encoded by the underlying SharedTree data model, with a small number of possible caveats (see below).
+1. JSON can efficiently and losslessly be encoded by the underlying SharedTree data model, with a small number of possible caveats (see below).
 3. Deviations from JSON in the underlying SharedTree data model must be well justified.

 Consequently, we require that the underlying SharedTree data model can express the following in a natural way:

 - Object-like records of named properties
-- Array-like sequences of consecutive items (non-sparse / index agnostic)
+- Array-like sequences of consecutive items (non-sparse)
 - null, true/false, finite numbers (f64), and strings

 #### Potential JSON Caveats